 There is much more you can do once you learn how to feather in Photoshop.
 You can use it to extract a part of the image, or make compositions, or create illustrations.

 This is a great way to combine two images without any harsh edges It can also hide any imperfections in the selections.

-So keep practising and trying new things on Photoshop.
+So keep practicing and trying new things on Photoshop.